What is a content creator exactly?

 2. Social Media Content Creator

-People spend up to 2 hours 40 minutes on social media on any given day.
-Social media content keeps them engages, delights, and educates them.
+People spend up to 2 hours 40 minutes on social media platforms on any given day.
+Social media content engages, delights, and educates them.
 Who comes up with all that content?
 Well, you guessed it-social media content creators.
-All that business content you see on Twitter, LinkedIn, Instagram, or Snapchat was made by pro content creators.
+All social media posts you see on Twitter, LinkedIn, Instagram, YouTube channel, or Snapchat were made by pro content creators.

 Finally, there’s the digital text content creator.
-That’s the most common type of content online that drives business blogs and social media strategy.
+A blog post is the most common type of content online users consume.
+Business blogs drive companies’ social media strategy.
 Statistics reveal 5+ million blog posts are published per day.
 Somebody has to write all those posts, right?
-Content creators do.
+Companies hire in-house staff or freelance bloggers to produce digital content for them.

 According to a Glassdoor survey, content creators in the United States earn shy of $50k per year or $4k+ per month.